 If you have difficulty standing or walking, it needn't mean exercise is out of the question.
-Professor Patrick Doherty, cardiac rehabilitation specialist at York St John University, offers some chair-based exercises you can try at home.
+Professor Patrick Doherty, Chair in Cardiovascular Health at the University of York, offers some chair-based exercises you can try at home.

 We all know that being physically active is good for us, but not everyone can take part in activities like walking, cycling or aerobics classes.
 If that’s the case for you, but you want to keep active, then chair-based exercise could be just what you’re looking for.

 You can use these exercises if you have trouble getting up and about, or even if you just want a change of activity on days you can’t get outdoors.